stelmo/iNlan20/README.md

 # iNlan20
 Reconstruction and analysis of a genome-scale metabolic model of *Neocallimastix lanati*.
+See the associated paper [here](https://msystems.asm.org/content/6/1/e00002-21).
 The Memote snapshot of the model can be found here: [iNlan20](https://gitcdn.link/repo/stelmo/iNlan20/main/iNlan20_memote_report.html).

  ### Introduction